OSINT INTELLIGENCE BRIEF

 This brief was generated by automated analysis of federal procurement disclosures, lobbying registrations, corporate registry filings, social media monitoring, and parliamentary records.
 All data sourced from publicly available Canadian government open data portals.

-Analysis performed by local AI (Nemotron-9B) running on TENET5 infrastructure.
+Analysis performed by a locally hosted open-weight model.
 No data sent to external servers.
 All findings cross-referenced against primary sources.